guester/Getting_and_Cleaning_Data_Course_Project/README.md

 The script assumes that all neceassary files are located in the users current working directory

-The first block of code reads in a file containing subject_id information and a file containing subject activity information.
+The 1st block of code reads in a file containing subject_id information and a file containing subject activity information.
 The code then combines these two files into a single file using the cbind function

 The 2nd block of code reads in the X_train file containing numeric values for all variables across each user/activity combination.
 A file containing variable names is then read in and the variable names are extracted and used to replace the default variable names in X_train.
 Finally, the dataframe generated in the first block of is appended to X_train in order to generate a dataframe named train.